-Every year, the occupational injury insurance sets the contribution rate for each company i.e. for each operation unit.
+Every year, the Occupational Injury Insurance sets the contribution rate for each company i.e. for each operation unit.
 There are a little more than 2 million of them.

-New premium pricing policies are being implemented and will take their full effect in 2014, as the premium rates was calculated according to the new modalities and new workforce size thresholds for accidents and diseases that occurred in 2011, 2012 and 2013.
+New premium pricing policies have been implemented and took their full effect in 2014, as the premium rates was calculated according to the new modalities and new workforce size thresholds for accidents and diseases that occurred in 2011, 2012 and 2013.